At least two explosions rock Ugandan capital Kampala – KION546

 Two explosions rocked the Ugandan capital’s city center within 30 minutes of each other on Tuesday, according to police and a journalist at the scene of one of the blasts.

 One blast went off near the Central Police Station and another near Parliament.
-The cause of the blasts was not immediately clear.
+The cause of the explosions was not immediately clear and no group has claimed responsibility.

 The first explosion occurred at about 10 a.m. local time on Kampala’s Buganda Road, according to the journalist at the scene.